Michaelg22/BattleMetric-Scum-Discord/readme.md

 This assumes you already have a working Go environment, if not please see [this page](https://golang.org/doc/install) first.

+You can clone this project to run it.

 To run the program you will need to add the following keys
 ![img.png](img.png)